hypercube1024/firefly/_docs/getting-start.md

 ```

 Firefly HTTP client/server supports both HTTP1 and HTTP2 protocol, when you enable the TLS configuration, Firefly will negotiate HTTP version using ALPN automatically.

+In this test case, we use class "$" to create HTTP server and client.
+Class "$" is an unsorted utility, the main functions of Firefly start from class "$".

 The HTTP client uses a bounded connection pool to send requests.
 In this example, the client sends request in different TCP connections, so the HTTP server received messages are unordered.